Home / Fathers & Daughters / Russell Crowe

 - Unidentified

-On a recent rewatch of Gabriele Muccino's Fathers & Daughters (2015), there is a quiet kitchen-table scene that tells you more about Jake Davis than any line of dialogue.
-Russell Crowe plays Jake, a Pulitzer-winning novelist who survives the car crash that kills his wife but comes away with a brain injury, and who spends the rest of the film fighting to raise his young daughter, Katie, as his mind fails him.
-In the frame, he is bearded and dressed down in a plaid flannel shirt, his arm wrapped around Katie at a table cluttered with pizza and drinking glasses and one of her crayon cards.
-It is an ordinary evening, the opposite of an occasion.
-And on his left wrist, just where his forearm crosses the girl's shoulder, is a watch.
+There is a quiet kitchen-table scene in Gabriele Muccino's Fathers & Daughters (2015) that tells you more about Jake Davis than any line of dialogue.
+Russell Crowe plays Jake, a Pulitzer-winning novelist who survives the car crash that kills his wife but comes away with a brain injury, and who spends the film fighting to raise his young daughter Katie as his mind fails him.
+In the frame he is bearded and dressed down in a plaid flannel shirt, his arm around Katie at a table cluttered with pizza and glasses and one of her crayon cards.
+It is an ordinary evening, the opposite of an occasion, and on his left wrist, where his forearm crosses the girl's shoulder, is a watch.

 Evidence